rz501/Macaulay2-Jupyter-Kernel/README.md

-* Note that while the notebooks from the [Examples](#Examples) section are statically rendered locally and reside on Github, they are displayed thru [nbviewer](#) since Github seems to only support plain text output.
+* Note that while the notebooks from the [Examples](#Examples) section are statically rendered locally and reside on Github, they are displayed thru [nbviewer](https://nbviewer.jupyter.org) since Github seems to only support plain text output.
-This isn't a problem when using the default diplay mode.
+This isn't a problem when using the default display mode.
 On the other hand, client-side syntax highlighting, such as in the screenshots, is missing entirely.